-Some sectors, such as banking, insurance, pharmaceuticals, broadcasting and food production, are subject to ongoing regulatory supervision.
+Some sectors, such as banking, insurance, energy, pharmaceuticals, broadcasting and food production, are subject to ongoing regulatory supervision.
 It should also be noted that the Belgian regulatory framework is divided at federal level, and between regions and communities.
-Regional or community wide legislation may therefore require permits to carry out certain activities such as opening department stores, providing transportation and security services, selling firearms and ammunition or cutting diamonds.
+Regional or community wide legislation may therefore require permits to carry out certain activities such as opening department stores, providing transportation and security services, selling firearms and ammunition or cutting diamonds, but the legislation has no discriminatory effect on foreign investments.
 Although the Belgian regulatory framework is quite stable and transparent, partnering with major local entities will be helpful in the process to obtain all the relevant authorisations.